t1ww/camt-terminator/README.md

 Try applying the same logic to when player draw a card.

 **Goal:**
-Find and insert a new "draw" sound effect.
+Find and insert a new "draw" sound effect.<br>
 Play a short "draw" sound whenever the player draws new cards.

+*Recommend: Use [Pixabay](https://pixabay.com/sound-effects/search/card) to find the sound asset, and [mp3cut](https://mp3cut.net) to trim the mp3 sound.*

 ---